Propaganda Tactics

 From specific to generic

-- A video of a Jewish mother asking her child what he would like to be when he grows up, and he says he would like to kill the Arabs
+A video of a Jewish mother asking her child what he wants to be when he grows up, and he replies, "I want to kill Arabs."

-- Bringing up Eleor Azarya's story of killing a Palestinian (terrorist) after he was already on the floor
+Referencing the case of Elor Azaria, who killed a Palestinian (terrorist) after he was already incapacitated on the ground.

-This is just a single example of how you might be dragged into uncomfortable territories, sometimes without even noticing that you’ve been tricked
+This serves as just one example of how such multi-layered claims can subtly drag you into uncomfortable or disadvantageous argumentative territories, sometimes without you even realizing you've been manipulated.

 Pro-Palestine